cosmos/ibc/docs/ibc/3_IBC_ARCHITECTURE.md

 > For definitions of terms used in IBC specifications, see [here](./2_IBC_TERMINOLOGY.md).

 This document outlines the architecture of the authentication, transport, and ordering layers of the IBC protocol stack.
+This document does not describe specific protocol details — those are contained in individual ICSs.

 ## What is IBC?

 The *inter-blockchain communication protocol* is designed for use as a reliable module-to-module protocol between modules running on independent distributed ledgers across an untrusted network layer.
-The protocol handles authentication, transport, and ordering of structured data packets relayed between modules on separate ledgers.

 ## What is IBC not?